When Ringo Starr Released His First-Ever Live Album

 But he emerged in 1989 clean and sober – and ready to rock.
 Rather than reassembling the sturdy studio vets who typically worked on his solo projects, Starr set his sights a little higher.
 His talent-packed first group, cheekily dubbed the All-Starr Band, included Joe Walsh, Dr. John, former Beatles collaborator Billy Preston, Rick Danko and Levon Helm of the Band, and two members of the recently idled E Street Band, Clarence Clemons and Nils Lofgren.

 It's no surprise then that the resulting Ringo Starr and His All-Starr Band, recorded on the closing nights of their U.S. tour at Los Angeles' Greek Theatre, swept across a broad variety of styles – from Walsh's edgy "Life in the Fast Lane" and the amped-up gospel of Preston's "Will It Go Round in Circles" to an ageless take on "The Weight" with Helm at the mic.
-Starr stepped forward every so often to recreate moments from his time in the Beatles and as a solo artist, completing the album with runs through "Photograph," "Honey Don't" and "It Don't Come Easy."
+Starr stepped forward every so often to recreate moments from his time in the Beatles and as a solo artist, completing the album with animated runs through "Photograph," "Honey Don't" and "It Don't Come Easy."

-The exposure didn't just revitalize Starr's career; the project helped jump-start things for some of his bandmates too.
+The exposure didn't just revitalize Starr's career; this project helped jump-start things for some of his bandmates too.
 "It gave us a lot of exposure," Preston told the Los Angeles Times back then, "and made people realize we're still here and ticking."
 Ringo Starr and His All-Starr Band also kicked off a string of similar albums and tours, as Starr continued to get by with a little help from some very famous friends.